-The Company recognizes interest related to unrecognized tax benefits in other interest, including affiliate interest and related penalties, if applicable, in other income, net, in the accompanying statements of operations and comprehensive income.
-As of March 31, 2021 and 2020, the Company has accrued for interest related to unrecognized tax benefits of zero and \$0.9 million, respectively.
-During the years ended March 31, 2021, 2020 and 2019, the Company recorded an interest benefit of \$0.1 million, and interest expense of \$1.2 million and \$0.5 million, respectively.
-No tax penalties were recognized during the years ended March 31, 2021, 2020 and 2019.
+The Company recognizes interest related to unrecognized tax benefits in other interest, including affiliate interest and related penalties, if applicable, in other income, net, in the accompanying statement of income.
+As of March 31, 2022 and 2021, the Company has accrued for interest related to unrecognized tax benefits of \$0.2 million and zero, respectively.
+During the years ended March 31, 2022, 2021 and 2020, the Company recorded interest expense of \$0.2 million, interest benefit of \$0.1 million and interest expense of \$1.2 million, respectively.
+No tax penalties were recognized during the years ended March 31, 2022, 2021 and 2020.